Shanghai police say suspect detained in games tycoon's death

+The Yoozoo logo is displayed at the Yoozoo group headquarters in Shanghai on Dec.
+8, 2020.
+Police in Shanghai say a suspect has been detained in the death by possible poisoning of the billionaire founder of a ... more

-BEIJING (AP) — Police in Shanghai say they have detained a suspect in the case of the death by possible poisoning of the billionaire founder of a Chinese video game company that makes films based on the popular science fiction novel “The Three-Body Problem.”
+BEIJING (AP) — Police in Shanghai say they have detained a suspect in the death by possible poisoning of the billionaire founder of a Chinese video game company that makes films based on the popular science fiction novel “The Three-Body Problem.”

 Lin Qi, 39, died on Christmas Day after being hospitalized, according to his company, Yoozoo Games Co., also known as Youzu Interactive.